 Think of your body like a car engine filled with compounds that gunk it up.
 Like that engine, until that lactic acid is cleared from your muscles, performance will suffer.

 Tough training damages muscles, creating micro-tears and roughing up everything from connective tissue to contractile proteins.
 That’s not a bad thing — indeed, it’s quite normal, and necessary for muscle growth.
 But until the repair process is complete (usually within 24 to 48 hours), the muscle won’t be able to generate peak forces, and the transport of glycogen into its cells will be slowed.

 So what can you do to facilitate the process?

-“An active recovery, when compared to a passive recovery, is better at removing metabolic byproducts,” says Dalleck.
-In other words, perform light exercise—yoga, easy runs, hikes—on your rest days instead of marathon-watching House of Cards.
+“An active recovery, when compared to a passive recovery, is better at removing metabolic byproducts,” Dalleck says.
+In other words, engage in activity like yoga, easy runs, and hikes on your rest days instead of marathoning Ozark.

-“Most of us don’t get enough sleep, or lack overall quality,” says Mike.
+“Most of us don’t get enough sleep, or lack overall quality,” Mike says.
 “This can have devastating effects on recovery, and thus impede training progress.”

-Massage also has its place at the recovery table, helping to break up scar tissue, boost blood flow, improve mobility and range of motion, and reduce soreness.
-Plus, it just feels good.
+Massage and foam rolling also have their place at the recovery table, helping to break up scar tissue, boost blood flow, improve mobility and range of motion, and reduce soreness.
+Plus, they just feel good.

-“Most trainees and athletes don’t spend enough time with recovery measures,” says Mike.
+“Most trainees and athletes don’t spend enough time with recovery measures,” Mike says.
 “For athletes to achieve optimal performance, proactive recovery must become a planned and systematic part of the training program.”